Juan Bautista de Anza

-On January 9, 1774, 38-year-old Captain Anza left Tubac, Arizona convinced he could find the long sought overland route through desert to Alta California.
-His expedition included 21 soldiers, 5 mule packers, 1 interpreter, a carpenter and 2 personal servants.
-It also included a courier, 2 Franciscan friars and Sebastian Tarabal, a Baja California Indian who had just walked to Sonora from Mission San Gabriel (near Los Angles) in California.
+On January 9, 1774, 38-year-old Captain Anza left Tubac, Arizona, convinced he could find the long sought overland route through the desert to Alta California.
+His expedition included 21 soldiers, five mule packers, one interpreter, a carpenter and two personal servants.
+It also included a courier, two Franciscan friars and Sebastian Tarabal, a Baja California Indian who had just walked to Sonora from Mission San Gabriel (near Los Angeles) in California.

-The expedition continued northwest into the friendly Yuma Indian territory, and on February 7, arrived at the confluence of the Gila and Colorado rivers (present-day Yuma, Arizona) having traveled 375 miles.
+The expedition continued northwest into friendly Yuma Indian territory, and on February 7th, arrived at the confluence of the Gila and Colorado rivers (present-day Yuma, Arizona) having traveled 375 miles.

 With the help of Yuman Chief Palma, Anza forded the Colorado and entered California.
 But instead of traveling 180 degrees due west to San Diego as later generations would do, he turned south down the river to the delta area of the Sea of Cortez.
 There, the expedition wandered lost among the sand dunes for a month, until Anza was forced to send half of his men and livestock back to Yuma.

 Anza finally discovered a route northwest, and with the remaining 25 men, emerged from the delta, crossing into the Yuha Desert west of Calexico, California, arriving at Yuha Wells on March 8th.
 Today, nearby Vista De Anza Monument in Imperial County commemorates this occasion.